 The semester is nearly over and it is officially crunch time.
 So, let’s talk about study aids!

-The Library has a plethora of study aids available for you, both in print and online.
+Did you know you can get all types of study aids from the Library, both in print and online?
 For a comprehensive list, take a look at our Study Aids Guide.

 The Study Aids Guide lists the different types of study aids available to you, as well as summaries of each kind of study aid.
-It also provides information on how to access our two online study aids libraries: Lexis Digital Study Aids Library and Wolters Kluwer Online Study Aids Library.
+It also provides information on how to access our two online study aids libraries: Lexis Digital Study Aids Library and Aspen Learning Library.

 As you start studying, remember that study aids are used to help you enhance your understanding of concepts taught in the classroom.
 While your notes and professor’s explanations should always be your primary source of information, study aids can help supplement your understanding and help you test your knowledge.